msafridi1999/HR-Analytics-Dashboard-Excel/README.md

 │ └─ pivots-overview.png # Screenshot of pivot sheet (rename yours to this)
 ├─ data/ # (optional) place CSV/XLSX source files here
 └─ README.md

-If you already have screenshots named differently, just place them in `assets/` and update the image paths in this README.

----

 ## ▶️ How to use